Facets of a mixed-integer bilinear covering set with bounds on variables: Optimization over and Separation on

-So, from the above analysis, we can solve the problem (\ref{Pi}) in linear time, as we just have to check the signs of $n - 1$ entries and have to check the value of $\sqrt{\frac{r d_i}{c_i}}$, whenever it exists and if not then the signs of $c_i$ and $d_i$.
-Now, we have the following algorithms to solve the problem (\ref{P}).
+From the above analysis, we can solve the problem (\ref{Pi}) in linear time in the input size, as we just have to check the signs of $n - 1$ entries and have to check the value of $\sqrt{\frac{r d_i}{c_i}}$, whenever it exists, and if not then the signs of $c_i$ and $d_i$.
+Since finding $\zeta = \min \{ \zeta_i : i \in N \}$ takes $O(n)$ time, we can solve (\ref{P}) in $O(n^2)$ time in the input size.